top of page

 The mentoring service for chronically disease patients: a little step to recovery.

 Each year, thousands of people around the world receive a diagnosis of a chronic disease.
-This diagnosis has become a major border in many developed countries.
-The overview that World Health Organization (WHO) provide for them is that chronic diseases, also know as noncommunicable diseases (NCDs) tend to be of long duration and are the result of a combination of genetic, physiological, environmental and behavioral factors.
+This diagnosis has become a major burden in many developed countries.
+The overview that the World Health Organization (WHO) provides for them is that chronic diseases, also known as noncommunicable diseases (NCDs), tend to be of long duration and are the result of a combination of genetic, physiological, environmental, and behavioral factors.

-Good support through transversal teams, in which there are, for example, the figure of mentors and psychologists, is the key in recovery processes, inclusion and empowerment of new patients diagnosed with chronic diseases.
+Good support through transversal teams, in which there are, for example, the figures of mentors and psychologists, is the key in recovery processes, inclusion, and empowerment of newly diagnosed patients with chronic diseases.
 Only by working together can we have a more inclusive world.

 1 Comment